spieswl/spieswl.github.io/_projects/2017-12-13-mobile-robot-follower.md

     </a>
 </div>

 Results for the error feedback components are also included for both the "P-" and "PI"-controller configurations.
-Note that the plots of position error shown below were taken from a scenario where the **youBot**'s initial conditions start the robot away from the desired path.
+Note that the plots of position error shown below were taken from a scenario where the **YouBot**'s initial conditions start the robot away from the desired path.

 <div class="project-image">
     <a href="{{ site.url }}/{{ site.assets.projects }}/{{ page.specifics.images }}/03_P_ctrl_results.png">